-General and administrative costs increased by \$1.0M in YTD-2019 as compared to YTD-2018 primarily as a result of:
+General and administrative costs increased by \$1.1M from \$2.7M in 2018 to \$3.8M in 2019 primarily as a result of:

-- an increase in personnel costs of \$0.8M due to \$0.2M in severance paid to two former management employees, from additional corporate staffing in engineering, finance, legal and corporate development totaling \$0.4M and from recruitment and ancillary costs of \$0.2M. - an increase in professional fees of \$0.3M for financial advisory fees and due diligence consulting costs on the Company's project financing initiative in YTD-2019 offset by search firm fees for the recruitment of senior project personnel in YTD2018.
+- an increase in personnel costs of \$0.9M due to \$0.3M in severance paid to two former management employees and \$0.6M from additional corporate staffing in areas of engineering, legal, investor relations and corporate development. - an increase in professional fees of \$0.3M attributable to financial advisory fees and due diligence consulting costs on the Company's project financing initiatives in 2019 partially offset by a reduction in external search fees for the recruitment of project-based managers and superintendents.